 Solomon was married twice, first to Agnes Elizabeth Bickley (c.
 1846 - 22 April 1886) and, after her death, to Elizabeth Mary Stokes (16 September 1868 - 3 December 1898) on 1 May 1887.

 His second wife, with whom he had five children, died on 3 December 1898 aged 30.
 Wikipedia

-Elias Solomon lived in a house called Ocean View, in ...
-Solomon St. One of the roads in the Fremantle Cemetery is also named after him.
-Ironically, it starts out with that name but by the time it gets to his grave it has changed name twice.
+A house called Ocean View was built for Solomon in 1887 in Solomon Street, the street named for him.
+One of the roads in the Fremantle Cemetery is also named after him.
+Ironically, tho it starts out with that name by the time it gets to his grave it has changed name twice.